tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

+# Azure Time Series Insights Query Syntax

-﻿For REST Query API the input JSON payload should be created using JSON-based domain-specific strongly typed query language.
+This document describes query request format for query API.
+Query requests must be in JSON format.
+The request JSON payload should be created using JSON-based domain-specific strongly typed query language.

 The language is subdivided into the following elements:
 - Scalar expressions, which produce scalar values.
 - Aggregate expressions, used to partition collections of events and compute measures over the partitions.
 - Clauses, which form constituent components of input JSON query and also can be a part of expressions.

-# Data Model
+## Data Model

 Query API operates on data stored as individual **events** within an environment.
 Each event is a set of property name and value pairs.